serverless/serverless/docs/providers/aws/guide/functions.md

 provider:
   name: aws
   runtime: nodejs14.x
+  runtimeManagement: auto # optional, set how Lambda controls all functions runtime.
+AWS default is auto; this can either be 'auto' or 'onFunctionUpdate'.
+For 'manual', see example in hello function below (syntax for both is identical)
   memorySize: 512 # optional, in MB, default is 1024
   timeout: 10 # optional, in seconds, default is 6
   versionFunctions: false # optional, default is true